 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
-The sample removed from the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 The type of biopsy performed depends on the location of the tumor.
-If the doctor determines that the entire tumor can be removed during the biopsy, the whole tumor will be removed at that time.
+If the doctor determines that the entire tumor can be removed during the biopsy, the whole tumor is removed at that time.

-Bone marrow biopsy and aspiration.
-These two procedures are similar and often done at the same time to find if any neuroblastoma cells have spread to the bone marrow.
+Bone marrow aspiration and biopsy.
+These two procedures are similar and often done at the same time to examine the bone marrow.
 Bone marrow has both a solid and a liquid part.
+A bone marrow aspiration removes a sample of the fluid with a needle.
 A bone marrow biopsy is the removal of a small amount of solid tissue using a needle.
-An aspiration removes a sample of fluid with a needle.
 The sample(s) are then analyzed by a pathologist.
-A common site for a bone marrow biopsy and aspiration is the pelvic bone, which is located in the lower back by the hip.
-The skin in this area is usually numbed with medication beforehand, and other types of anesthesia (medication to block the awareness of pain) may be used.
-The tissue sample may also be sent for additional tests to find whether there are very small numbers of neuroblastoma cells.
+A common site for a bone marrow aspiration and biopsy is the pelvic bone, which is located in the lower back by the hip.
+The skin in that area is usually numbed with medication beforehand, and other types of anesthesia (medication to block the awareness of pain) may be used.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the brain and spinal column.
-A contrast medium may be injected into a patient’s vein to create a clearer picture.
-An MRI is better at showing tumors around the spine, and it is essential to look at a tumor that is near where nerves leave the spinal column, as it can press on the spinal cord.
+MRI can also be used to measure the tumor’s size.
+A special dye called a contrast medium is given before the scan to create a clearer picture.
+This dye can be injected into a patient’s vein or given as a pill to swallow.
+An MRI is better at showing tumors around the spine, and it is essential to look at a tumor that is near where nerves leave the spinal column, which can press on the spinal cord.

 Bone scan.
 A bone scan uses a radioactive tracer to look at the inside of the bones.
 The tracer is injected into a patient’s vein.
 It collects in areas of the bone and is detected by a special camera.
 Healthy bone appears gray to the camera, and areas of injury, such as those caused by cancer, appear dark.

 MIBG scan.
 MIBG stands for meta-iodobenzylguanidine.
-Neuroblastoma cells take up (absorb) this protein, and when it is linked to a small amount of radioactive iodine, it can be used to find neuroblastoma in the bone, bone marrow, and other parts of the body.
+Neuroblastoma cells absorb this protein, and when it is linked to a small amount of radioactive iodine, it can be used to find neuroblastoma in the bone, bone marrow and other parts of the body.
 Because the child’s thyroid gland will also absorb radioactive iodine, regular iodine is taken by mouth for several days before the scan to protect the thyroid.

 Positron emission tomography (PET) scan.
 A PET scan is a way to create pictures of organs and tissues inside the body.
 A small amount of a radioactive substance is injected into a patient’s body.
 This substance is absorbed mainly by organs and tissues that use the most energy.
 Because cancer tends to use energy actively, it absorbs more of the radioactive substance.
 A scanner then detects this substance to produce images of the inside of the body.
-This test is usually performed for patients who have a tumor that does not take up (absorb) MIBG (see above).
+This test is usually performed for patients who have tumors that do not take up MIBG (see above).

-After these diagnostic tests are done, your child’s doctor will review all of the results with you.
-If the diagnosis is a tumor, these results also help the doctor describe the tumor; this is called staging and risk grouping.
-Learn more about the first steps to take after a diagnosis of a tumor.
+After diagnostic tests are done, your child’s doctor will review all of the results with you.
+If the diagnosis is neuroblastoma, these results also help the doctor describe neuroblastoma; this is called stages and risk grouping.

 The next section helps explain the different stages for this type of cancer.
 Use the menu on the side of your screen to select Stages, or you can select another section, to continue reading this guide.